RegieDaquioag/Blackjack/README.md

 # Blackjack
 A simple BlackJack game using C++

-In a Grouop of three we designed and implemented a simple Blackjack game which wsa terminal based.
+In a Group of three we designed and implemented a simple Blackjack game which wsa terminal based.

 Group Leader: